cran/FielDHub/README.md

 FielDHub function `partially_replicated()`.
 The partially replicated layout described above can be produced through scripting as follows.
-As noted in the previous example, to obtain identical results between the script and the Shiny app, users need to use the same seed number, which, in this case, is 77.
+As noted in the previous example, to obtain identical results between the script and the Shiny app, users need to use the same random seed, which, in this case, is 77.

 ``` r